debugerer/flutter_gateway/example/README.md

-# flutter_gateway_example
+# gateway_example

-Demonstrates how to use the flutter_gateway plugin.
+Demonstrates how to use the gateway plugin.

 ## Getting Started